 According to a study by American Well, telehealth visits from patients resolved their health concerns 84 percent of the time.

-McKinsey’s data reveals that the COVID-19 pandemic has resulted in a $250 billion in virtual medicine.
+McKinsey's data reveals that the COVID-19 pandemic has resulted in $250 billion in virtual medicine.

 Telehealth has been on the scene for quite a few years, even before the pandemic hit the face of the earth.

-In a post-pandemic world, telehealth will strengthen its base among the corporate sector.
+In a post-pandemic world, this digitized health care delivery service will strengthen its base in the corporate sector.

-Thus, you should talk to your employees about their health concerns and accordingly integrate telehealth services addressing those concerns with your corporate wellness program.
+Thus, talking to your employees about their health concerns would be best.
+And accordingly integrate this service, addressing those concerns with your corporate wellness program.

 Vantage Fit - A complete AI-Powered Solution for seamless implementation of your Corporate Wellness Program to nurture a healthy and engaged workforce